sjml/dungen/docs/notes.md

 ## Tech Debt
 * set precompiled headers up in Visual Studio
 * handle newlines in text rendering?
+* Rethink styler logic
+    - should regions and tiles have separate paths? regions just have labels and outlines?
 * figure out text extents ascender/descender issue
 * add way to modify attributes instead of having to get/set round-trip through SQLite
 * overusing the stretchy buffer right now; look for more chances to just use a static array